Looking for some simple cleaning tips for spring?

 Marie Kondo says, “If something doesn’t bring you joy, toss it.”

 In the art of Munkensmat, you only keep ONE thing in an area and set the rest on fire with a flaming arrow.
-(Any Brooklyn 99 fans out there?)
+(Any “Brooklyn 99” fans out there?)

 In our house, we tend to just hold on to things, well… forever.
 We don’t really have a system.
 But, for the sake of my sanity, here is how I plan to get a little spring cleaning done considering I have 2 small children who exhaust me and don’t leave me with too much free time.

 What does spring cleaning mean to you?
 Is it just a little more floor space opened up?
 Do you want to totally reorganize your closets?
 Is it scrubbing every last inch of your house til it glistens?
 What are you trying to accomplish?

 Example: For me specifically, we’re moving some time this coming fall/winter, so I want to begin the weary process of decluttering, room by room.

-Step 3: Start with one space on your list, write down specific goals for that space, and set aside even 10 minutes a day until you can considered it accomplished.
+Write down specific goals for that space, and set aside even 10 minutes a day until you can considered it accomplished.
 Then cross it off with pizzazz and move on to the next space.

-But do not, and I repeat DO NOT move clutter back to a completely decluttered room.
+But do not, and I repeat DO NOT move clutter back to a completely de-cluttered room.
 That shit has to go somewhere.
 Maybe designate one closet in the house you don’t care about, or a crawl space/attic, or start a donation pile in the garage.
 But ultimately, like I said, that shit has to go somewhere.
-If you reclutter a decluttered room, why we even doing this, buddy?
+If you re-clutter a de-cluttered room, why we even doing this, buddy?

-We got this.
+You got this.

 Let’s face it, in the time you spent reading this, you could have sorted through some toys, am I right?